Chart Color Schemes

 Morphettville features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 58.1% of all households, including 21.7% couples with children, 22.6% couples without children, and 12.1% single parent families.
-Non-family households account for the remaining 41.9%, with lone person households at 36.6% and group households comprising 5.2%.
-The median household size is 2.2 people, which is smaller than the Greater Adelaide average of 2.4.
+Family households account for 58.1 percent of all households, including 21.7 percent couples with children, 22.6 percent couples without children, and 12.1 percent single parent families.
+Non-family households make up the remaining 41.9 percent, with lone person households at 36.6 percent and group households comprising 5.2 percent of the total.
+The median household size is 2.2 people, smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households